ivaROS/noetic_turtlebot/README.md

 # noetic_turtlebot
-Add turtlebot-related packages to a standard noetic installation
+Add turtlebot-related packages to a standard noetic installation for Ubuntu 20.04LTS.

 Simply run the following command: